KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This mapping is generally referred to as tone-mapping, however the exact meaning of tone-mapping varies and can also mean the process of applying artistic intent to the output.
 For that reason this document will use the term displaymapping.

+The displaymapping for this extension is chosen from Rec.2100 which is the standard for HDR TV and broadcast content creation.
+This standard uses the perceptual quantizer as transfer function, ie to go from scene linear values to non linear output values.
+The function is selected based on minimizing visual artefacts from color banding according to the Barten Ramp.
+Resulting on very slight visible banding on panels with 10 bits per colorchannel.
+On panels with 12 bits there is no visible banding artefacts when using the perceptual qantizer.

+Apart from being widely supported and used in the TV / movie industry it is also embraced by the gaming community, with support in the engines from some of the major game companies.
+For instance, game engines Frostbite and Lumberyard and also in specific games such as Destiny 2 and Call Of Duty.

 Here the term rasterizer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
 This buffer will be referred to as the framebuffer.
 The framebuffer can be of varying range, precision and colorspace.
 This has an impact on the color gamut that can be displayed.